Jeff Koons: Art market

 During the late 2000s recession, however, art prices plummeted and auction sales of high-value works by Koons dropped 50 percent in 2009.
 A violet Hanging Heart sold for US$11 million in a private sale.
 However prices for the artist's earlier Luxury and Degradation series appear to be holding up.
 The Economist reported that Thomas H. Lee, a private-equity investor, sold Jim Beam J.B.
 Turner Train (1986) in a package deal brokered by Giraud Pissarro Segalot for more than US$15 million.
 In 2012, Tulips (1995–2004) brought a record auction price for Koons at Christie's, selling to a telephone bidder for US$33.6 million, well above its high US$25 million estimate.
-At Christie's in 2015, the oil on canvas Triple Elvis (2009) set a world auction record for a painting by the artist, realizing $8,565,000, over $5 million more than the previous high.
+At Christie's in 2015, the oil on canvas Triple Elvis (2009) set a world auction record for a painting by the artist, selling for $8,565,000, over $5 million more than the previous high.
 Koons's stainless steel Rabbit (1986) sold for $91.1 million at auction in 2019, making it the most expensive work sold by a living artist at auction.

-In 2018, art collector and billionaire Steven Tananbaum brought a lawsuit against Koons and Gagosian Gallery for failing to deliver three sculptures, Balloon Venus, Eros and Diana, for which he paid $13 million.
+In 2018, billionaire art collector Steven Tananbaum brought a lawsuit against Koons and Gagosian Gallery for failing to deliver three sculptures, Balloon Venus, Eros and Diana, for which he paid $13 million.
 Soon after, Hollywood producer Joel Silver filed a similar lawsuit against Gagosion and Koons for failure to deliver an $8 million sculpture in 2014.
 Both lawsuits were settled in 2019 and 2020.

-In February of 2023, a Koons sculpture, "Balloon Dog (Blue)," was destroyed when a patron of Bel-Air Fine Art accidentally kicked the podium upon which it was displayed.
-The event was part of the opening night parties of Art Wynwood in the Wynwood Arts District of Miami.
-Valued at $42,000, the piece was covered for by an insurance policy.

 Classification

-Among curators and art collectors and others in the art world, Koons' work is labeled as Neo-pop or Post-Pop as part of a 1980s movement in reaction to the pared-down art of Minimalism and Conceptualism in the previous decade.
+Among curators and art collectors and others in the art world, Koons's work is labeled as Neo-pop or Post-Pop as part of a 1980s movement in reaction to the pared-down art of minimalism and conceptual art in the previous decade.
 Koons resists such comments: "A viewer might at first see irony in my work ... but I see none at all.
 Irony causes too much critical contemplation".
 Koons rejects any hidden meaning in his artwork.

 He has caused controversy by the elevation of unashamed kitsch into the high-art arena, exploiting more throwaway subjects than, for example, Warhol's Campbell's Soup Cans.
 His work Balloon Dog (1994–2000) is based on balloons twisted into shape to make a toy dog.

 Theorist Samito Jalbuena wrote, "From the beginning of his controversial career, Koons overturned the traditional notion of art inside and out.
 Focusing on banal objects as models, he questioned standards of normative values in art, and, instead, embraced the vulnerabilities of aesthetic hierarchies and taste systems."